Blog · Review Essay · Last reviewed June 25, 2026

 Automation Discourse

 The book's first major contribution is diagnostic.
 It explains why automation panic is so persuasive.
-People can see software entering offices, robots entering warehouses, self-checkout entering stores, scheduling systems controlling shifts, and generative tools entering writing, coding, design, and administration.
+People can see software entering offices, robots entering warehouses, self-checkout entering stores, scheduling systems controlling shifts, and generative tools entering writing, coding, design, customer service, education, and administration.
 The interface gives the crisis a face.

 But Benanav argues that the visible machine can become a misleading explanation.
 Long-term labor weakness, in his account, comes less from an unprecedented wave of job-destroying technology than from slower growth, deindustrialization, global overcapacity, weak investment, and the failure of new sectors to absorb workers with the scale and stability that industrial expansion once provided.

 That distinction changes the politics.
 If robots are the sole cause, the response becomes compensation after defeat: basic income, retraining, adaptation, perhaps consolation.
 If the deeper problem is an economic order unable to generate secure livelihoods, then the question is not simply how to live after the machines arrive.
-It is why social life remains organized around jobs that the economy no longer reliably provides.
+It is why social life remains organized around jobs that the economy no longer reliably provides, and why productivity gains are not automatically converted into shorter hours, higher wages, or shared public capacity.

 Stagnation Before Substitution